 The International Breakbeat Awards was setup in 2001 to recognise the best talent in the breaks scene.
 Due to my involvement with NSB and knowledge of UK club scene, the original organisers asked me to run the annual awards from 2007 onwards.
 Attracting up to 4800 people over 2 events ever year, Breakspoll has been held at some of London’s top venues, including Fabric, Matter, and Cable.
 In 2009, we even took the concept to Spain for a massive Breakspoll Festival, attracting 10,000 people to a stadium in Seville.

 BabyPing was a Wi-Fi baby monitor for iOS, I was heavily involved with all aspects of this app-connected wifi camera.
 From concepts, to design, to hardware, to user testing, to UX, to UI, to marketing, to launch, to retail.
-The product was a huge success in the media – multi-award winning and highly praised – however the market was not as big, or as fast growing as expected, and the product was spun off so the team could focus on bigger markets.
+The product was a huge success in the media – multi-award winning and highly praised – including being covered by BBC News, however the market was not as big, or as fast growing as expected, and the product was spun off so the team could focus on bigger markets.

 A leader in building innovative remote monitoring equipment so people can stay in touch with whatever is important to them from anywhere in the world, I headed up the Marketing team for this small startup that quickly grew in to a powerful company with products being sold by top retailers in over 35 countries and saw OEM deals with the likes of Vodafone, Gigaset and o2.